Categories

 • Shooter may not accept being micro-managed

-• Pro may not handle challenges to your liking (good recommendations fix this one)
+• Photog may not handle challenges to your liking (good recommendations avoid this)

 PRO – PROFESSIONAL (the upside):